From Unstructured Data to Demand Counterfactuals: Theory and Practice: Case 2: Individual-Level Price Variation

 where $F$ is a parametric distribution and $\theta$ contains $(\xi_j)_{j=1}^J$ and other parameters. \end{example}

-As before, we partition $x_j \equiv (\bar x_j,e_j)$, where $\bar x_j$ is a vector of standard observed product attributes, such as product size, and $e_j$ is an $r$-vector representing product attributes that are harder to capture using standard numeric data and which we treat as latent to the econometrician.
-We again assume the researcher has proxies $\tilde e = (\tilde e_j')_{j=1}^J$ for the true underlying $e = (e_j')_{j=1}^J$ and stay agnostic on the form that $\tilde e$ takes.
-A leading case is again the scenario where $\tilde e_j$ are embeddings computed to represent unstructured data $U_j$, though our approach may equally be used in scenarios where $\tilde e_j$ represents some potentially mismeasured product attributes.
+Our point of departure is again to partition $x_j \equiv (\bar x_j,e_j)$, where $\bar x_j$ collects quantitative product attributes observed by the practitioner, such as product size, and $e_j$ is an $r$-vector of product attributes that are not observed in the data.
+Instead, one has proxies $\tilde e = (\tilde e_j')_{j=1}^J$ for the true underlying $e = (e_j')_{j=1}^J$.
+We stay agnostic on the form that $\tilde e$ takes.
+A leading case is when $\tilde e$ are embeddings computed to represent unstructured data, though our approach may equally be used when $\tilde e$ represents any product attributes that fail to correctly capture the true dimensions of differentiation.